 This group of charities relates to transplants, NHS and blood.
 We are currently working on the effects of the changes in the NHS on patient services, including the impact of Health and Wellbeing Boards, commissioning and equality of access to technology.

 The Trust works with the Liver Task Force to develop and implement actions including commissioning frameworks; patient protocols; patient related outcome measures and patient related experience measures.

 NHS Atlas of Variation in Healthcare for People with Liver Disease

-The first ever report, issued in 2013, highlighting widespread variations across the across the country has been updated and a second Atlas has now been issued, showing the rate of people dying early from liver disease in some parts of England is almost 8 times higher than others.
+The 2013 report, highlighting widespread variations across the country, has been updated and a second Atlas has now been issued, showing that the rate of people dying early from liver disease in some parts of England is almost 8 times higher than others.
 Read more here

 NICE Appraisal Committees